doecode/server/src/main/java/gov/osti/services/Metadata.md

 | 200 | OK, response includes JSON |
 | 403 | Access to unpublished metadata is not permitted |

-### Retrieve any metadata, authenticated
+### /edit/{codeId}

-`GET` /services/metadata/edit/{codeId}
+`GET /services/metadata/edit/{codeId}`

 Retrieve JSON for a given metadata.
-User must be authenticated and be the owner of the given metadata.
+User must be authenticated and be the owner of the given metadata, or a site administrator account for the site.

 | Response Code | Information |
 | --- | --- |